Tapad/tapad-ios-sdk/README.md

 Usage
 -----

-With the iOS SDK, you can do two main things:
+With the Tapad Event Tracking SDK, you can do two main things:

 * Track application install events.